pheei/moneytracker/README.md

 http://localhost:8080/transaction/all?no_donut=false&no_credit=false
 http://localhost:8080/transaction/predict?no_donut=false&no_credit=false
 ```
-If I want to get all the transaction without donuts and credit card payment, I can enter the URL as follows.
+If you want to get all the transaction without donuts and credit card payment, you can enter the URL as follows.
 ```sh
 http://localhost:8080/transaction/all?no_donut=true&no_credit=true
 ```